Search

 1024k write 1 8 4,156 4,156 38.492 25.00%

-Overall, StarWind VSAN shows great performance at 4k random read/write patterns, consistent read and write performance regardless of VM location, and impressive capacity efficiency at 40%.
+Overall, StarWind VSAN shows great performance at 4k random read/write patterns, consistent read and write performance regardless of VM location, and impressive storage efficiency at 40%.

-The next table presents S2D’s performance with a Nested mirror-accelerated parity configuration, focusing on workloads in the mirror tier.
+The table below shows S2D’s performance with a ‘mirror-accelerated parity’ configuration, focusing on workloads that 100% fit into the mirror tier.

 The 64k random read/write and 1M read/write tests maintain high throughput, with 53,5 GB/s for 64k reads and 52,4GB/s for 1M reads.
 S2D shows exceptional read performance when VMs are on the volume-owning node, and robust write performance within the mirror tier.
 However, read performance declines if local reading requirements aren’t met and unusual performance drops occur at certain queue depths.
-Additionally, write performance can drop if VMs are running on a node that is not the volume owner, necessitating careful monitoring.
+Additionally, write performance can drop if VMs are running on a node that is not the volume owner.

 VM count Pattern Numjobs IOdepth IOPs MiB/s Latency (ms) Node CPU usage % IOPs per 1% CPU usage